uber/h3/website/docs/core-library/testing.md

 slug: /core-library/testing
 ---

 The H3 developers try to ensure the robustness and reliability of the H3 library.
-Tools used to do this include defensive code, unit tests with coverage reporting and fuzzing.
+Tools used to do this include defensive code, unit tests with coverage reporting, and fuzzing.

 The H3 library may despite these efforts behave unexpectedly; in these cases the developers [welcome feedback and contributions](https://github.com/uber/h3/blob/master/CONTRIBUTING.md).